OXIDIZER SYSTEM OPTIMIZATION

 OXIDIZER SERVICE SERIES: PART 4

 As promised, this is the fourth installment of Anguil's Oxidizer Service Series.
 If you have read through the first three parts, this can be seen as a capstone of those efforts.
 Having a strong oxidizer service plan, backed up with recommended spare parts and all of the proper documentation will not only improve your system performance but also allow you to focus on optimizing your oxidizer efficiency.
-A fully optimized oxidizer will help you save money on operating costs, reduce your greenhouse gas footprint and contribute to your bottom line in very measureable ways.
+Setting all of these aspects in place within your overall maintenance plan will help you become proactive in ensuring your system’s reliability.However, this does not take into account how much you are spending on a daily basis to operate.
+So, how much is your oxidizer costing you to operate?
+Do you know how much it should be costing you to run if it’s running efficiently?
+A fully optimized oxidizer will help you save money on operating costs, reduce your greenhouse gas footprint, and contribute to your bottom line in very measurable ways.

 Oxidizer system optimization can fall into two categories.
-The first is “reactive” meaning you identify and respond to the small inefficiencies that may occur over the life of an oxidizer system.
-The second would be “proactive”.
-Being armed with a strong maintenance plan and historical operating cost information, one can make informed decisions about system upgrades that can make a significant dent in the yearly system operating costs.
+The first is “reactive,” meaning you identify and respond to the small inefficiencies that may occur over the life of an oxidizer system.
+The second would be “proactive.”
+It is our goal that all of the tools we are providing you within this compilation allow you to act proactively, with the goal of you integrating these tools into your overall maintenance plan.

 Things to Consider:

 - Over the course of a year, unnecessarily treating an additional 1,000 SCFM of process exhaust in an oxidizer system can cost upwards of $10,000 with an RTO and over $30,000 for a thermal recuperative system.

 - Making a modest improvement in the Thermal Energy Recovery (TER) of an RTO system - even as little as 1% - can cut natural gas bills by 20% or more.